MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/content-assembly-map-fields.md

 description: Learn how to map fields of a modern template to library columns in Microsoft Syntex.
 ---

-# Map fields of your template to library columns in Microsoft Syntex
+# Map fields of a modern template to library columns in Microsoft Syntex

-You can map fields of your modern template as library columns and add it to a custom view of the library.
+You can map fields of a modern template as library columns and then add the fields to a custom view of the library.
 Once configured, every time a document is created from this template, the field values will automatically get extracted and filled in against the library columns and be part of the document metadata.

-No more training and building AI models to extract the information already configured as fields while creating modern templates.
+You no longer have to train and build AI models to extract the information already configured as fields while creating modern templates.
 With just a few clicks, all the relevant metadata for your generated documents will be available at a glance in your document library.

 ## Map fields to custom view of your library